Tacos. Steak. Enchiladas. Soup. Breakfast. Burritos. Breakfast burritos. What doesn’t spicy green sauce go on?

 Instead of fermenting all the veggies, sometimes I will fire roast some of the veggies, or use raw (unfermented) onions and tomatillos when I cook the sauce.
 These changes just create some variations in the final flavor profile.
 Make sure if using a grill to roast vegetables that the grates are very clean and have been thoroughly cleaned of any residual oils from previous use.

 Remember that this raw produce should be blended into the sauce and cooked together as discussed Step 5, in order to avoid re-igniting fermentation.
 Furthermore, unfermented produce will raise your pH, so you are advised to use a majority of fermented ingredients, and ferment for longer periods of over a month to help ensure a sufficiently low final pH.
 Additional vinegar and lime juice can also be used towards this end.
 A pH meter to test final pH and make sure it is at least below 4.6 is a good investment.
 (Below 4.0 is more ideal and has a more acidic flavor.)

 Another preparation is to replace the tomatillos and/or onions with additional hot peppers for a very hot sauce that emphasizes the pepper flavor.
 This will also make a darker green sauce.

-Finally, something else I periodically play with is adding fresh fruit ingredients at the cooking stage, such as green apple or kiwi.
+Finally, something else I periodically play with is adding fresh fruit ingredients at the cooking stage, such as green apple, starfruit, or kiwi.
 This adds a hint of sweetness and interesting depth of flavor.
 Kiwi is shown here with fire-roasted peppers and other veggies which were then boiled and blended with 6-month fermented pure Serranos.
 The next picture is the final, bottled product.